greggman/webgl-lint/README.md

 * Checks that all non-sampler uniforms are set. (see configuration below)

-* Checks that uniform arrays are not all zero.
+* Checks that uniform matrices are not all zero.

 * Warns if you try to access an undefined uniform.